 Figure 6 shows the tensile test curve.
 The original curve from the test machine was incorrect because there was an error when recording the elongation associated with the slip in the sample gripping.
-106 Figure 6 shows the correction done.
+Figure 6 shows the correction done.
 From the curve, the modulus of toughness can be calculated.
-This value measures the ability of the material 108 the area under the curve.
+This value measures the ability of the material to absorb energy, which is represented by the area under the curve.
 The formula to calculate the modulus of toughness is as per (1) below [19]: